elc-construction-electronique/Serial-communication/README.md

 # Serial-communication
-Classic serial communication with programmable power supplies
+Classic serial communication with programmable power supplies.
+The procedure is for the ALR3206T but is compatible with other products.